 Also, if you want to deploy a contract on Ethereum, you will need gas, and you would have to pay for that gas in ether.
 So gas is the execution fee paid by a user for running a transaction in Ethereum.
 Ether can be utilized for building decentralized applications, building smart contracts, and making regular peer-to-peer payments.

-Smart contracts are revolutionizing the way how traditional contracts worked, which is why you need to know about them in this Ethereum tutorial.
-A smart contract is a simple computer program that facilitates the exchange of any valuable asset between two parties.
+Smart contracts are revolutionizing how traditional contracts work, which is why you need to use the tutorial to become more familiar with them.
+A smart contract is a simple computer program that facilitates the exchange of any asset between two parties.
 It could be money, shares, property, or any other digital asset that you want to exchange.
 Anyone on the Ethereum network can create these contracts.
 The contract consists primarily of the terms and conditions mutually agreed on between the parties (peers).

-The primary feature of a smart contract is that once it is executed, it cannot be altered, and any transaction done on top of a smart contract is registered permanently—it is immutable.
+The smart contract’s primary feature is that once it is executed, it cannot be altered, and any transaction done on top of a smart contract is registered permanently—it is immutable.
 So even if you modify the smart contract in the future, the transactions correlated with the original contract will not get altered; you cannot edit them.

 The transfer of any asset or currency is done in a transparent and trustworthy manner, and the identities of the two entities are secure on the Ethereum network.
 Once the transaction is successfully done, the accounts of the sender and receiver are updated accordingly, and in this way, it generates trust between the parties.